 - Zest and juice from 2 limes

-- In small bowl, combine vegetable broth, mirin or cider vinegar, soy sauce, lime juice, and sesame oil.
-Distribute liquid evenly among packs.
+- Mix together the liquids: vegetable broth, mirin (what is that anyway?) or cider vinegar, soy sauce, lime juice, and sesame oil.

 Did you try this recipe for baking fish in foil?
 Please share your experience and variations on pouch cooking in the comments below, and rate the recipe!